 That means, even though you may be impressed by all of your great skills, qualifications, attributes, and work experience, do not make the mistake of thinking a potential employer will be as impressed.
 He won’t.

 On your resume, list only what the employer is looking for, not what you think will impress him.
 Write for the employer, not for you.

-I mean, you don’t know what you don’t know, right?
-So, I am going to help you discover how to write for the employer so your resume will get read and probably even get you invited to an interview.
-Then, I’ll give you a great tip to help you get started writing an amazingly-fantastic resume you won’t believe you wrote yourself!
+It’s not rocket science, but I mean, you don’t know what you don’t know, right?
+So, I am going to help you discover how to write for the employer so your resume will get read and 99% certainly get you invited to an interview.
+Then, I’ll give you a great tip to help you get started writing an fantastic resume you won’t believe you wrote yourself!
 So, what is…

 The #1 Way to Get Your Resume Read in 2019?

 Seriously.
 That is the answer—copy the job posting—the job posting is your golden ticket!
 Let me explain:

 Often, when a company prepares to fill a position, everyone from the company-owner to the HR manager to at least one other employee (usually from the department in which the position needs to be filled) puts a lot of collaborative brainstorming into developing the job description.
 What they eventually come up with is lists of skills, requirements, and qualifications their ideal applicants will meet.
 Some job postings are a mile long, and that’s a good thing!
 Thanks to the company’s collaborative efforts in writing a detailed and descriptive job posting, your job is easy!

 Great Tip: Use Words from the Job Posting